vmware-tanzu/sonobuoy/docs/enhancements/streamlined-templates.md

 * Template for plugin drivers is harder write/understand
 * Extension points are fixed: No new Pod attributes could be added outsite of `spec` or Labels.

+# Results

+Proposal 1 accepted.

+## User stories:

+1. As a power user, I would like to see the generated YAML for a plugin.yml file.
+2. As a plugin author, I can write a simplified plugin.yml file
+3. As an end user, I should see no changes as a result of this plugin work